-- The member of staff must inform the Headteacher or person in charge as soon as possible of the incident. - The student's views should also be recorded as soon as possible, preferably on the same day. - The views of witnesses should also be recorded as soon as possible, preferably on the same day. - The parents / carers of the student should be informed as soon as possible of the incident - The Headteacher should discuss the incident with the staff member within 24 hours. - Counselling may need to be provided for any staff who are distressed following the incident. - Following the incident, the student should be counselled on the reasons why it was necessary to restrain him/her. - A record is kept of any item that has been confiscated and if this is returned to the student or parent they will be required to confirm.
+- The circumstances and justification for using reasonable force must be recorded immediately or as soon as possible, but no later than the next working day in CPOMS and using the form Appendix 2.
+This record should be flagged as "reasonable force" and the incident explained, including any injuries, damage, to any party, what was done to try and de-escalate the situation and what was done to calm the student after the incident. - The completed form should be given to the Headteacher as soon as possible, where it will be reviewed and then filed with all records of other reasonable force incidents. - The member of staff must inform the Headteacher or person in charge as soon as possible of the incident. - The student's views should also be recorded as soon as possible, preferably on the same day. - The views of witnesses should also be recorded as soon as possible, preferably on the same day. - The parents/carers of the student should be informed as soon as possible of the incident - The Headteacher should discuss the incident with the staff member within 24 hours. - Counselling may need to be provided for any staff who are distressed following the incident. - Following the incident, the student should be counselled on the reasons why it was necessary to restrain him/her. - Staff will be encouraged to reflect on their actions and how they handled the situation, and will be reassured, where appropriate, that they have done nothing wrong and acted in what they perceived to be the best interests of the students.